AustrianTradingMachine/aws-cdk-python-dockerfile/README.md

 ### Usage in Dev Container

-Install the "Dev Containers" extension from the VS Code marketplace.
+Install the Microsoft DevContainers extension from the VS Code marketplace.

-Clone this GitHub repository
+#### Shared Volume with Host

+Make a local clone of your Github Repository.

 Press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (macOS) to open the Command Palette.

-#### Shared Volume with Host

-Make a local clone of the Github Repository.

 Enter the command "Dev Containers: Reopen in Container" in the VSCode Command Palette.